lisp-mirror/lqml/platforms/sailfish/qt5.15-installation.md

 $ devel-su zypper install opt-qt5-qtquickcontrols2-devel
 $ devel-su zypper install opt-qt5-qtsensors-devel
 ```
-In one occasion (opt-qtdeclarative-devel) it will say:
+If it says:
 ```
-Problem: This request will break your system! nothing provides 'pkgconfig(android-headers)' needed by the to be installed libhybris-devel
+Problem: This request will break your system!
 ```
-You can safely ignore this warning, nothing will really break (see below),
+You can safely ignore those warnings, nothing will really break (see below),
 so just choose:
 ```
-Solution 3: break libhybris-devel by ignoring some of its dependencies
+Solution 3: break <name>-devel by ignoring some of its dependencies
 ```

 Now you should be able to build/install the `lqml` executable and library.